-A geography field trip to Barcelona and the Costa Brava offers lots of opportunities for your students to get involved in some exciting practical geography.
+Barcelona and the Costa Brava offer lots of opportunities for your students to get involved in some exciting practical geography.

 Of course, the Costa Brava is a very popular tourist area, thanks to its spectacular beaches.
 Lloret de Mar is one of the key resort towns along this coast and is said to have more hotel beds than all of Greece!
 Your students will be able to explore the impact of tourism on the area, forming their own conclusions on whether Lloret de Mar is an example of tourism gone wrong.

 With the number of beaches in this area, it will be no surprise that your students will also be able to conduct a beach management case study on your geography field trip to Barcelona and the Costa Brava.
 Many different beach management strategies have been adopted along the Costa Brava and your students will be able to explore several, comparing their effectiveness, the reasons behind choosing one strategy over another and discussing whether there are any other suitable solutions that could be considered.

 As if all that wasn’t enough, your students can also conduct a river study on your geography field trip to Barcelona and the Costa Brava!
 The Tordera River has a fairly short course, so students are able to collect data on the upper, middle and lower courses of the river.

 You could also explore the urban environment in Barcelona itself, or learn more about plate tectonics and tectonic hazards at the Garrotxa Volcanic National Park.